Allora, Queensland: Geography

 Allora is on the Darling Downs in south-eastern Queensland, Australia, 160 km by road south-west of the state capital, Brisbane.
 The town is located on the New England Highway between Warwick and Toowoomba.

 History

 Giabal (also known as Paiamba, Gomaingguru) is an Australian Aboriginal language.
 The Giabal language region includes the landscape within the local government boundaries of the Toowoomba Regional Council, particularly Toowoomba south to Allora and west to Millmerran.

-The region surrounding this small farming community was first explored by Europeans in the 1840s.

 In 1854, the first Presbyterian services were held in Allora.

 The town was surveyed in 1859.
 Its name is believed to derive from an Aboriginal word "gnarrallah", meaning waterhole or swampy place.